Company Formation in the UAE 2026

 Corporate substance is no longer a concept reserved for large multinational groups or aggressive tax planning.

-Even SMEs and holding companies are now expected to demonstrate:
+Even SMEs and holding companies are now expected to demonstrate genuine operational presence, management activity, and economic rationale aligned with their licensed activities.

 4. Shareholding Structures Built on Informal Assumptions